Klosmi/WP-dev/WPDevNotes.md

 - [Values](https://developer.wordpress.org/reference/functions/bloginfo/#possible-values-for-show) for the `show` parameter:

-  - `charset` :displays the “Encoding for pages and feeds” set in Settings > Reading.
+  - `charset` : displays the “Encoding for pages and feeds” set in Settings > Reading.
 This data is retrieved from the “blog_charset” record in the wp_options table.

   eg.:
   *We write the `bloginfo()` function inside the character set attributes, in the meta tag (`<meta charset="UTF-8">`).